bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 ##### Replace By Fee (RBF)

-The user constructs and signs a replacement transaction which spends one or more of the same inputs as the stuck transaction but pays an additional fee (usually by reducing the amount of bitcoin for the change output and leaving the extra value as additional fee).
+The user constructs and signs a replacement transaction which spends one or more of the same inputs as the stuck transaction but pays additional fee (usually by reducing the amount of bitcoin for the change output and leaving the extra value as additional fee).
 If the replacement transaction attaches enough fee, then miners will be incentivized to include it in a block.